The ESOP Roadmap

 Separation before Age 65

 Let’s see an example.
 Rachel is 45 years old and leaves XYZ Consulting, Inc. in December of 2020.
 She has 1,000 shares in her ESOP.
 It wont be until after December 31, 2025 (six plan year ends later) that she is eligible to start distributions.
-After During the year 2026 Rachel will have the option to distribute 200 shares from her ESOP.
+During the year 2026 Rachel will have the option to distribute 200 shares from her ESOP.
 If she elects the distribution, Rachel will be written a check for the value of the shares.
-Using a stock price of $75, Rachel will be paid $15,000.
+Using a stock price of $75, Rachel will be paid $15,000 for her 200 shares.
 Rachel will then be locked in to sell an additional 200 shares per year until her account is zeroed out (total of 5 years).
-Rachel will have the option each year to take a direct payment (and pay taxes as income on the distribution) or take a rollover to another retirement plan (no taxes).
+Rachel will have the option each year to take a direct payment (and pay taxes as income on the distribution) or utilize a rollover to another retirement plan (no taxes paid).
 Note that taking a direct payment before age 59.5 may result in a 10% penalty.

 Separation after Age 65